 Timeline and requirements

-images submitted must be under the condition that they may be used on the International Women's Day website, with acknowledgement.
+available.
+All images submitted were under the condition that they may be used on the International Women's Day website, with

 Detailed case studies are featured on the International Women's Day website and via its social media channels and further communication

 elective donation direct to one of the International Women's Day Charities of Choice -